Why Ninh Binh – Dried Ha Long Bay must be in your bucket list?

 Tranquil countryside

-Apart from the above must-see places in Ninh Binh, the last point urging you to Ninh Binh is this land’s peacefulness and green scenery.
+Apart from the above must-see places in Ninh Binh, the last point urging you to visit Ninh Binh is this land’s peacefulness and green scenery.
 There are promising chances to observe local life and even interact with villagers in a rural hamlet of Vietnam while you're taking the bike around, getting on the same boat with them, and greeting them while passing each other.

-Normally, the visitors arrange a day trip to Ninh Binh from Hanoi; however, if your timing is not so tight, you can spend one night at a local homestay, a budget hotel in Ninh Binh, 4 hotel, an ecolodge, or a 5-star resort.
+Normally, the visitors arrange a day trip to Ninh Binh from Hanoi; however, if your timing is not so tight, you can spend one night at a local homestay, a budget hotel in Ninh Binh, a 4-star hotel, an ecolodge, or a 5-star resort.
 Ninh Binh has all to match your spending budget.
 Getting around Ninh Binh is not difficult.
 You can use the private air-conditioned car, hop on a bike and explore leisurely, or rent a motorbike and practice your skills.
 There are so many unique activities in Ninh Binh to do as well.
-Refer to the other Ninh Binh travel blog of ours, Ninh Binh is Halong bay on land, is this all as saying for more untouristic places in Ninh Binh.
+Refer to the other Ninh Binh travel blog of ours, Ninh Binh is Halong bay on land, is this all as saying for more about the untouristic places in Ninh Binh.

 Culture - History - 13 days 12 nights